aakashahpl/RA2211028010102/README.md

 Steps to test the server

 1. Clone the repo
-2. Create a .env file .
+2. Create a .env file. example.env is provided in the server.
 3. Add server base auth url and access token to fetch social media app data.
 4. calls the routes